 However, the lack of a permanent address or residence can represent a challenge to ensure the right to social integration, including the minimum income, for homeless people.
 Therefore, in Belgium, access to social assistance and social rights is linked to the registration at an address: either the place where one actually lives or a so-called 'reference address'.
 A reference address can be at the address of another natural person, a non-profit organisation or a Public Centre for Social Welfare.

-The Peer Review will build on Belgium's experience with the experience of a 'reference address', as well as on practices from other European countries.
+The Peer Review built on Belgium's experience with the experience of a 'reference address', as well as on practices from other European countries.